ericsopa/kube/README.md

 make clean
 ```

-End with an example of getting some data out of the system or using it for a little demo
+End with an example of getting some data out of the system or using it for a little demo--TODO

 ## Running the tests